NEONScience/NEON-Data-Skills/tutorials/Other/GEE/2-aop-gee-applications/2b_refl_pca.md

 ### Memory Limits

-If you encounter "User memory limit exceeded", try the following:
+If you encounter "User memory limit exceeded" in the `calcImagePca` function, try the following:

 - Increase the `scale` parameter (try 20 or 30)
 - Increase `tileScale` up to 16